ExpendaBubble/TerminateArmaReforger/README.md

 Useful for the following scenarios:
 * You live in a country with inconsistent power supply, and use a UPS.
+* Arma Reforger just froze up on you, and you can't close it normally.
 * You want to stack a certain team with all your friends, but there's no room on the team. (less ethical)

 ## How to get the utlity